Next

 03

-Highlighting in the project is the vertical communication space of the store, which leads to the different sections and becomes the absolute focal point of the space.
-A large wooden box, 14 meters high, illuminated through a skylight and punctuated by two large oculi that emphasize the textures of the walls and house the stairs, gives the space a majestic and elegant appearance.
+A key feature of the project is the store’s vertical communication space, which connects the sections and serves as the focal point.
+A 14-meter-high wooden box, illuminated by a skylight and framed by two large oculi that reveal the wall textures and staircase, adds a majestic, elegant presence.